Buyer Education · Pricing Research · 2026

 | South & Southeast Asia | $20–40 | $30–55 | $45–75 |

-Reading the table honestly: CEE's senior band ($50–95, analyst estimate) is where most European product teams land, because it combines a deep senior market with full EU/UK working-day overlap — and it is the band Uvik Software's published $50–99/hr sits inside.
+Reading the table honestly: CEE's senior band ($50–95, analyst estimate) is where most European product teams land because it combines a deep senior market with full EU/UK working-day overlap.
+Uvik Software provides a current written quote rather than a fixed public hourly band.
 Latin America prices similarly and aligns with US time zones instead.
 The lowest bands buy real capacity but shift more vetting and coordination burden onto your team; the highest bands buy local convenience more than additional engineering skill.

 What actually drives the rate